-Carriers could bid on the level of support they would require in order to serve an area as an ETC. In designating an ETC for an unserved area, a state commission could first turn to market forces by conducting a COLR auction.
+Carriers could bid on the level of support they would require in order to serve an area as an ETC.

+In designating an ETC for an unserved area, a state commission could first turn to market forces by conducting a COLR auction.
 Carriers could bid on the level of support they would require in order to serve an area as an ETC. The state commission could select the best bid.
 In order to assure that more than one ETC serves that territory, the state commission could then designate one or more other ETCs to serve as well.
 The problem with the auction approach, however, may be that the level of support resulting from the bid may not be adequate to support the desired level of service.

 State commissions have other options in designating ETCs for unserved areas.
 A state commission can name the ILEC as an ETC for the area; the ILEC is the most likely to have facilities close to the unserved area and so would not face an undue hardship in extending service, especially if the universal service subsidy involved is adequate to cover the costs involved.
 Automatically naming the ILEC serves to maintain the current local service monopoly however.
-An alternative approach could be
+An alternative approach could be for a state commission to identify a LEC with facilities in place relatively close to the unserved area and name that carrier as the ETC. Cable companies, with their fairly extensive facilities, would be likely candidates.
+Wireless providers, if it is eventually determined that they can qualify as ETCs, would be likely alternatives to the ILEC as well.

-&lt;sup>37 This issue is discussed later in this analysis.
+&lt;sup>1 This issue is discussed later in this analysis.